Najaf/Najaf/README.md

 # 👨🏻‍💻 Najaf Ali

-I have eighteen years of experience building web applications.
+I have twenty years of experience building web applications and leading software engineering teams.
 Read on to find out more about my skills/experiences.

 <!--Alternatively, see [this document about how I typically work with clients](https://github.com/Najaf/Najaf/blob/main/WORKING_WITH_ME.md).-->